 Nonprofit Management Institute

 The NAMM Foundation's Music Making Grants are one aspect of the Foundation's activities.
 We invite and encourage you to participate in the Foundation's Nonprofit Management Institute, which offers educational opportunities to advance nonprofit organizations.
-The institute offers a series of progressive sessions that cover best practices, fundraising and governance and more.
+The institute offers a series of progressive sessions covering best practices, fundraising, governance, and more.
 The program provides a certificate of completion to partner and grantee organizations, as well as to musical nonprofits that complete the series.
 Learn more here.

 Bernice Ash Memorial Award